SentryPeer/SentryPeer/index.md

   - [David Miller](http://davidmiller.io/) for the design of the SentryPeer [Web GUI theme](./web-gui-theme) and [logo](./web-gui-theme/src/assets/logo.svg).
 Very kind of you!
   - [@garymiller](https://github.com/garyemiller) for the feature request of syslog and Fail2ban as per [ Fail2ban Integration via syslog #6](https://github.com/SentryPeer/SentryPeer/issues/6)
+  - [@joejag](https://github.com/joejag) for the [Pull Request](https://github.com/SentryPeer/SentryPeer/pull/19) for the start of [Terraform recipes to launch SentryPeer on different cloud providers #12](https://github.com/SentryPeer/SentryPeer/issues/12)